Lucky-Millare/CSST106-CS4B/4B-MILLARE-MP2/README.md

     display_image(edge, "Canny Edge Detection")

 ## Problem Solving Session:
-One of the Challenge we encounter in our lab session is the uploading a image in colab notebook this is because of having a BAYER in the code because of TAB too much in the Laboratory session.
+One of the Challenge I encounter in our lab session is the uploading a image in colab notebook this is because of having a BAYER in the code because of TAB too much in the Laboratory session.

 ![IMAGE](https://github.com/user-attachments/assets/05a9a055-c10a-4ba8-bac2-4aa1a64845ca)